elax46/custom-brand-icons/README.md

 ```js
   window.customIconsets["yourprefix"] = getIcon;
 ```
+# Pulls requests
+If you want to integrate icons or change errors in the documentation do not hesitate to open a pull request remember to open it on the dev branch

 # Thanks
 thanks to for @mutzl your contribution

 # Support the project
 Do you like these icons?
 Support the project with a pizza 🍕🍕